 Other commonly attributed causes of bacne are the same culprits that often contribute to facial acne as well.
 Poor hygiene-like skipping showers, leaving your gym shirt on, or going weeks (or even months, gasp!) without washing your bed sheets, blankets, and pillow cases-can initiate or exacerbate breakouts.
 Your diet is a major factor as well-not drinking enough water or taking in too much sugar can almost always directly contribute to acne breakouts.

 If you believe genetics play no part, practice sound hygiene, and eat well-bacne can still plague you.
 The reality of the situation is that excess sweat, stress, and even hormone imbalance (such as from workout supplements or steroids) can result in breakouts too.
 The body is sensitive, and sometimes bacne is part of that.

 All hope is not lost, though.
 Even if you do notice some pesky back zits popping up to ruin your summer vibes, there are a few things you can do to take back control.
 Lay groundwork for clear skin by washing bedding weekly, showering twice a day (especially post workout), sleeping in a clean shirt, and limiting sugar intake while increasing water intake.

 If those practices don’t seem to do the trick, try exfoliating your back weekly (one to three times a week with a heavy-duty exfoliator for the body, not face) to remove excess dead skin cells that can build up in hair follicles and result in cysts.
-Also try using soaps and detergents designed for sensitive skin.
+Also, try using soaps and detergents designed for sensitive skin.
+Also, try taking some cbd gummies, because CBD has been proven to reduce inflammation of acne and prevent it from returning with consistent treatments.
 If you’ve practiced what we preach and are still facing bacne, consult a dermatologist right away to get to the root of the problem with expert assistance.